Faxing in the digital age?

 Change is difficult, with the need for detailed communication to large numbers of staff and the resistance to shift from current systems and processes to something new and unknown.
 However, the inefficiency of faxing patient information cannot be overlooked.

 First, the costs involved in faxing.
 Printing, scanning, handling, storing and sharing paper documents consume valuable staff hours, and these manual processes place a heavy burden on practices and their staff.
 Hours lost to traditional processes could otherwise be dedicated to improving patient care.
 In addition, most organisations also fail to consider the costs of security, reliability and privacy.

-Faxing patient and clinical information depict a substantial risk as important and sensitive details can be misplaced or fall into the wrong hands.
-This not only results in breach of privacy, but in some cases, leads to delayed care or lack of patient care altogether.
+Faxing patient and clinical information depicts a substantial risk as important and sensitive details can be misplaced or fall into the wrong hands.
+This not only results in a breach of privacy but in some cases, leads to delayed care or lack of patient care altogether.
 It represents a risk that healthcare professionals must not be willing to take.

 Global Health’s interoperability with Telstra Health’s Argus represents progress towards overcoming technical challenges to move towards a universal secure messaging service.
 Global Health is continually investigating other opportunities with other systems to continue this progress, and with the support of ADHA and RACGP, aims to create a fax-free future by 2025.

 With the increased volume of information exchanged, more and more organisations are adapting to the change.
 The healthcare industry is working towards the goal of protecting patient privacy, and dedicating resources to where it matters most – Delivering improved patient care.

 Interested in using Secure Messaging in your organisation?
 You can simply add ReferralNet to your system, which is integrated with PrimaryClinic.